ELC1123/Cache-Simulation-Project/README.md

     Then when we try to insert MM Blocks 56 to 63, they will all result in hits because they are all still in the cache.
     Thus, the snapshot above is the final snapshot for the second iteration.
+    With that said, the second iteration had 32 cache hits and 32 cache misses.

     For the third iteration, we insert MM Blocks 0 to 15 first, which will all result in hits since they are still in the cache.
     However, when we try to insert 16, it results in a miss since 16 is no longer in the cache.